-Anonymous Inner Classes are the closest Java feature to OCaml's anonymous higher-order functions.
-This feature will let us refactor the DrawingExample so that the code that gets run by the button can be defined at the same place where the button's action listener is installed.
+Anonymous Inner Classes let us refactor the DrawingExample so that the code that gets run by the button can be defined at the same place where the button's action listener is installed.

 We'll do this by revising the button creation helper method (which is the code that installs the action listeners for the button).
-Instead of new DrawingExampleListener(shape), we will inline the actual code for the DrawingExampleListener class right there.
+Instead of new DrawingExampleListener (shape), we will inline the actual code for the DrawingExampleListener class right there.
 This code only defines the actionPerformed method, so we will defined that method in place.

 '''

 // Create a new button, given the name of the shape and

 // a shape object for drawing

 private JButton createButton(String name, final Shape shape) {

 JButton b = new JButton(name);

 b.addActionListener(new ActionListener() {

 public void actionPerformed(ActionEvent e) {

 if (!shapes.contains(shape)) {

 shapes.add(shape);

 }

+}

+}

+'''

+'''

 drawingCanvas.repaint();

 });

 return b;

 }

 '''